Table of Contents

 A function suitable for executing the Maybe

-monad is maybe
+monad is maybe.
+(Remember that

 “executing” a monad involves evaluating it and